smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="https://www.dopeboo.com/products/gravitron-xl-pipe?aff-43"><img alt="Grav Labs Gravitron Gravity Bong - XL" class="img-middle" src="/img/bongs/gravitron-gravity-bong.png" /></a>

 When the typical smoker thinks of "gravity bong", an image of a dirty cut-up 2-liter bottle inside of a bucket filled with water may come to mind.
 Generally the bowl would have been made from sockets jammed into a hole in the cap, but as sketchy as these contraptions were...
 They delivered.
-Something about hitting a gravity bong gets you to a different high; one that bowls and blunts just don't serve, all while using a miniscule amount of your supply.
+Something about hitting a gravity bong gets you to a different high; one that bowls and blunts just can't always serve, all while using the least amount of your supply.

 **Now, let me introduce to you: The Gravitron.**

 Relive the glory days of hiding from your parents behind your shed and highschool-party craftsmanship with this sleek, even more effective, glass replacement.

-Features:
-Replacing those sketchy plastics and metals with glass, the Gravitron feaatures a base for water, a glass funnel for you to pack your "tabacco" of choice into, and of course the bottle for the artificial inhale.
+Replacing those sketchy plastics and metals with glass, the Gravitron features a base for water, a glass funnel for you to pack your "tabacco" of choice into, a rubber stopper to prevent glass-on-glass collision, and of course the bottle pipe to lift for the artificial inhale.

 Go see the Gravitron in action by watching the video on DopeBoo's website [here](https://www.dopeboo.com/products/gravitron-xl-pipe?aff-43){:"_blank"}